b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 1 1 1 1 1 0
 ```

-> **_Note:_** For a big number of games it is tedious and boring to write all
+> **_Note:_** For a big number of games it is tedious and boring to write down
-> the possibilities by hand.
+> all the possibilities by hand.
 In this case you may use Julia's
 > [binomial](https://docs.julialang.org/en/v1/base/math/#Base.binomial)
 > function, e.g. `binomial(6, 5)` = `jl binomial(6, 5)`.
 This tells us how many
 > different fives of six objects can we get.